|

 They often sound like a cross between

-Morphine and
+Morphine

-sprinkling sound effects on their ballads.
+but sprinkling sound effects on their ballads like an insane

-churning out post-blues dirges at a snail's pace, they deposit
+Churning out post-blues dirges at a snail's pace, they deposit

-No Light To Be Found,
+whispered Leonard Cohen-ian lullabye No Light To Be Found,

 Raymond Raposa also plays on